33 Gym Terms You Need To Know For Your First Workout

 #23: PR

 A PR stands for a “personal record.”
-A PR can refer to your heaviest lift, your fastest mile, etc.
+A PR can refer to your heaviest lift, your fastest mile, or any other personal record.

 #24: Pump

-Muscle pump is a gym word used to describe the gain in size your muscles get when you flex, and they fill with blood, which inflates the tissue.
+Muscle pump is a gym term used to describe the increase in size your muscles achieve when you flex, filling with blood and inflating the tissue.

 A person smiling at the gym.